andrewjjeon/andrewjjeon.github.io/_projects/fposepanda.md

 </style>

 <div class="card">
-  <h2>🤖 Foundation Model Pose Estimation with Synthetic Data</h2>
+  <h2>Evaluating Foundation Model Robot Pose Estimation with Synthetic Data Generation</h2>

   <p>
-    Position and Orientation or "Pose" is a 4x4 matrix defining an object’s translation and rotation.
-Accurate robot pose estimation allows us to compute the relative transformation required for robotic grasping:
+    Position and Orientation or "Pose" is a 4x4 matrix that defines the translation or "position" and rotation or "orientation" of an object.
+Robot Pose Estimation is useful because if you can accurately predict where a robot and an object are and how they are oriented.
+In robotics this is useful, because if you have the two pose matrices for the robot and object, you should be able to calculate a "relative grasp" transform that describes how the robot should position itself to grasp the object successfully.

+    Moreso if you can perform accurate robot pose estimation using a foundation model that wasn't explicitly trained on your robot, you should be able to grasp items that the model wasn't trained on with robots the model wasn't trained on.
+The system uses <code>.urdf</code> and <code>.obj</code> files to load robotic models, then renders <strong>RGB</strong>, <strong>Depth</strong>, and <strong>Binary Mask</strong> frames via virtual cameras.
+These serve as inputs to FoundationPose.
   </p>

   $$